webrecorder/browsertrix/docs/user-guide/getting-started.md

 To start crawling with hosted Browsertrix, you'll need a Browsertrix account.
 [Sign up for an account](./signup.md) and log in.

+!!! note "Self-hosting"

     If you'd like to try Browsertrix before signing up, or you have specialized hosting requirements, you can host Browsertrix yourself.
 [Set up Browsertrix](../deploy/index.md) on your system and log in as your admin user.

 ## Starting the crawl